What is your mission?

 We are the opposite of exclusive.
 We are here for everyone.
 We have committed to ourselves, our friends and the IRS that our membership will be a reflection of the community we are in.
 Our outreach will be broad and our policies inclusive.

 Where are you located?

 25 West 39th Street between 5th & 6th Avenues.
 We will occupy the entire 13,400 sq. ft.
 5th floor of the historic Engineering Societies Building, a majestic 13-story landmark structure designed by Hale & Rogers with Henry G. Morse.

 How do I get there?

 Located in the epicenter of Manhattan, we are one block south of Bryant Park, and only minutes from Grand Central Station, Port Authority Bus Terminal, Penn Station and 17 subway lines: #1, 2, 3, 4, 5, 6, A, C, E, B, D, F, M, N, R, Q, W.

-Yes, there will be a variety of exercise and fitness equipment in our facility however we won’t be a full-scale gym.
-All of our equipment will be focused on improving and complementing your squash skills.
+Yes—coming in February.
+There will be a complete set up of exercise and fitness equipment, but we won’t be a full-scale gym.
+All of our equipment will be focused on complementing your squash game.

 We are working on it.
 Please stay tuned.

 Yes, Manhattan Squash will offer a weekly women-only round-robin and consider launching women’s squash-based fitness classes that are not skill-based.
 Since women are typically under-represented in squash, we will also form a select committee to promote women’s membership.
 If you’d like to get involved, email info@TheSquashCenter.org